moutaouakkil/open-close-cd-dvd-reader/README.md

 # Features

-The Open and Close CD-DVD Reader Randomly script written by [VBScript Language](https://en.wikipedia.org/wiki/VBScript), and it designed for make the victim's computer or laptop open and close the cd-dvd reader randomly, it will drive your friends crazy.
+The Open and Close CD-DVD Reader Randomly script written by [VBScript Language (Microsoft Visual Basic Scripting Edition)](https://en.wikipedia.org/wiki/VBScript), and it designed for make the victim's computer or laptop open and close the cd-dvd reader randomly, it will drive your friends crazy.

 # Supported platforms